What are Tables?

 Add Field Columns

-The left menu lists all the fields available to add as columns.
-Click on a field to add it as a column.
+The Fields tab in the left menu lists all the fields available to add as columns.
+Click on a field to add it as a column:

 The field will be added to the right of the table as the last column.

 Hover over a column and click the edit pencil link to edit that column:

-From Display Rules you can add rules to update the column's display:
+Using display rules, you can add rules to update the column's display:

 A display rule is added by defining the conditions (if) that trigger the actions (then):

-If: the conditions that will trigger the actions when each condition is true.
+If: the condition(s) that will trigger the actions when the condition is true.
 More than one condition can be added to trigger the action, in which case every condition must be true.

-Set Text Color: changes the text color to a color of your choice.
+- Set Text Color: changes the text color to a color of your choice.

-Set Text Style: can choose to change the text to italic, bold, or both.
+- Set Text Style: can choose to change the text to italic, bold, or both.

-Set Background Color: changes the background color of the cell in the table to a color of your choice.
+- Set Background Color: changes the background color of the cell in the table to a color of your choice.

-Display Icon: displays an icon next to the value in the cell with a color of your choice.
+- Display Icon: displays an icon next to the value in the cell with a color of your choice.

-Hide Value: hides the value in that cell in the table.
+- Hide Value: hides the value in that cell in the table.